 At the heart of UHC are the communities and the families for whom access to primary health care is of the utmost importance We must listen to their voices and address their priorities as we move forward.
 We must listen and learn what services they need and how those services can best be delivered.
 While we focus on next steps for implementing the Political Declaration in each of our countries, we must ensure that communities are at the decision-making table if we truly want to achieve health for all.

 Deputy Country Director, Strategic Partnerships and Advocacy

-Ruth is a skilled public health specialist with extensive knowledge and skills in health policy, program management, knowledge management, community health programing, and health systems management.
-She has worked in both the public and private sectors and over the years has provided overall management and leadership in the development, implementation, and monitoring and evaluation of integrated health programs.
-She is a doctoral candidate in Health Communications at Jomo Kenyatta University of Agriculture and Technology and holds a Master’s of Science in Health Systems Management from Kenya Methodist University.
+Ruth is a skilled public health specialist with extensive experience in leading the development, implementation and evaluation of integrated health programs.
+Having worked in various public and private sector roles, Ruth’s accumulated knowledge and networks have supported dynamic growth within organizations and helped drive Living Goods’ innovative approaches and strategic collaborations.
+In her current role, Ruth provides overall leadership on country strategy, regional and global advocacy, and partner engagement.
+She is a doctoral candidate in health communications at Jomo Kenyatta University of Agriculture and Technology and holds a Master of Science in Health Systems Management from Kenya Methodist University.
 She is an M&E Fellow.